Student Performance on Regents English

 How are Cayuga and Seneca counties performing?

-In 2010, the percent of students that passed the English Regents exam was 84% in Cayuga and 87% in Seneca, compared to 83% in the state (excluding NYC).
-Cayuga had the lowest passing rate of the six counties, while Wayne and Ontario had the highest passing rates, 90% and 92%, respectively.
-The passing rate in Cayuga increased from 79% in 2000 and has remained between 84%–87% since 2004.
-In Seneca, the passing rate peaked at 91% in 2008 before declining by a few points in 2009 and 2010.
-Among school districts, Weedsport, Southern Cayuga, Romulus, Seneca Falls and South Seneca all had passing rates above 90% in 2010.
+In 2012, the percent of students that passed the English Regents exam was 87% in Cayuga and 81% in Seneca, compared to 89% in the state (excluding NYC).
+Seneca had the lowest passing rate of the six counties, while Wayne and Ontario had the highest passing rates, 89% and 90%, respectively.
+The passing rate in Cayuga increased from 79% in 2000 and has remained between 84%-90% since 2004.
+In Seneca, the passing rate peaked at 91% in 2008 before declining in every year up to 2012.
+Among school districts, Weedsport (93%) and Southern Cayuga (91%) were the highest performers in 2012.

 Notes about the data